halimboumedjirek/Netmiko_Aruba/README.md

 Lines 28 and 29 will create a file using the file name specified on line 14 and will output the file to the current working directory.

+Edit: getpass is a module that will obfuscate the password when it's typed in.